Right of reply

 - Authors of any critiqued paper have a right of reply.

-- The reply has no veto: it cannot compel withdrawal, only an editorial review.
+- The reply has no veto: it cannot compel withdrawal, only automated re-evaluation by the pipeline.

 - Critiques address claims, methods and evidence — never the authors' character or motives — so a reply contests reasoning, not reputation.